Frequently Asked Questions

 Q What is required for acceptance?

 A INSTEP-WFU reviews each application indivdually to determine acceptability.
 Students are required to submit a completed digital application in addition to a current academic transcript and name of an academic reference.
-Students should have some academic background relative to the program they are applying to and the grades in those prepatory courses should average a GPA of at least a 3.0 on a 4.0 scale.
+Students should have some academic background relative to the program they are applying to and the grades in those preparatory courses should average a GPA of at least a 3.0 on a 4.0 scale.

 Q How do I apply and how long before I know if I am accepted?